passion4code/ngx_aws_auth/README.md

 # AWS proxy module

 This branch contains the legacy code based on the deprecated AWS V2 authentication protocol.
 The code here is well tested in production.
-You can find the experimental support for the V4 authentication protocol that will work with all new regions of AWS under the master branch
+You can find the experimental support for the V4 authentication protocol that will work with all new regions of AWS under the master branch.

 Implements proxying of authenticated requests to S3.